wallaceweb/move-gc/README.md

 # move-gc
 Move gamecube iso and ciso files to be in Nintendont configuration using python3

-**Nintendont has issues with some ciso files.
-This program will not fix/reconfigure files in a way that will make non-working ciso files work with Nintendont.
-I merely added ciso functionality to the program as I have seen others online mention they were able to get ciso files to work properly**

 INFO-
 This repo has 2 files, the original move-gc.py file and an executable file that should work without needing to install Python3